Smexykex/inlupp2/README.md

 - `make clean` deletes all generated files from the directory.

+## Note on test coverage

+The test suite has a coverage of 97.96%.
+The only function without 100% coverage is `location_equals` which is a trivial function that simply compares the shelf strings of two locations.

 ## Instructions for use

 - After building the program using the build instructions above, the program can